 These nested bowls are the workhorses of my kitchen.
 Every cook should have mixing bowls in their kitchen.
 Stainless steel is practically indestructible and can withstand whisking, mixing, and things like shredding chicken with forks or chopping through a salad’s worth of lettuce with kitchen shears.
 Easy to clean by hand, but also dishwasher safe.

 I frequently prepare soup ingredients ahead of time, and they get stashed in these bowls and stored in the fridge.
-They’re multi-purpose and I don’t think I could stand cooking without them!
+They’re multi-purpose, and I don’t think I could stand cooking without them!

 Victorinox Swiss Classic 3.1-inch Straight Edge Paring Knife (Amazon)

-Seven years ago, I would’ve unhesitatingly counseled every new cook to save up their pennies for a fancy, high-end knife, like my gorgeous Shun chef’s knife (Amazon).
+A decade ago, I would’ve unhesitatingly counseled every new cook to save up their pennies for a fancy, high-end knife, like my gorgeous Shun chef’s knife (Amazon).
 I love my Shun knives, and I certainly have gotten my money’s worth out of them … but … I no longer tell people go for high-end knives.
 Not as long as Victorinox keeps putting out these miracle blades.

 I’ve used my share of cheap, junk knives that were returned or donated within a month of purchasing.
 But these are not cheap, junk knives.
 They’re inexpensive, yes, but they’ve become my most used knives in the kitchen.

-They have fabulous thin blades that retain an insanely sharp edge, and are cheaply shaped up with a no-frills, hand-held knife sharpener (Amazon).
+They have fabulously thin blades that retain an insanely sharp edge, and are cheaply shaped up with a no-frills, hand-held knife sharpener (Amazon).
 I cannot recommend the Victorinox line more highly.
 Seriously, these knives rock.

 Victorinox 10-inch Chef’s Knife (Amazon)

 Ditto to everything I said above about the paring knife.
 The paring knife and this chef’s knife are my food prep assistants.
 My Shun knives, while heart-achingly beautiful in craftsmanship and design, remain sheathed more often than not.
-Plus, again, these are very affordable, and perfect for gifting someone’s first kitchen.
+Plus, again, these are very affordable, and perfect for outfitting someone’s first kitchen.

 Pyrex 4 Cup Measuring Cup (Amazon)